devops-works/binenv/README.md

 The always up-to-date list is [here](https://github.com/devops-works/binenv/blob/master/distributions/distributions.yaml).

-Open an issue if you need one that is not in the list.
+Open an issue (or send a PR) if you need one that is not in the list.

 ## Usage